-The Council is represented on the 'Connecting Cambridgeshire' (CoCam) Board which is in the process of investing approx. £25m in improving the digital infrastructure (superfast broadband, full fibre, public access wi-fi and 5G mobile coverage) across Cambridgeshire and which is a key factor for economic investment decisions by businesses.
-The key performance indicator targets set by CoCam are all currently being achieved.
+The Council is an active partner in the 'Connecting Cambridgeshire' (CoCam) project which is in the process of investing approx. £25m in improving the digital infrastructure (superfast broadband, full fibre, public access wi-fi and 5G mobile coverage) across Cambridgeshire and which is a key factor for economic investment decisions by businesses.